MaulikDave9/frontend-nanodegree-arcade-game/README.md

+## Frogger - Arcade Game

 ## How to Play:
-To Win the game, player must reach the water 10 times.
+To Win the game, player must reach the water 5 times.
 Everytime collide by enemy bug, player will automatically reach to the home position.
-User may choose difficulty level 1 or 2.
-Level 1 will have only one lane of enemy bugs, Level 2 will have more than one enemy bugs per lane.
+There is no time limit, user can keep trying to reach the water.
+After winning the game (after 5 times reaching to water), press enter to re-play the game.

 frontend-nanodegree-arcade-game
 ===============================